bologer/anycomment.io/readme.txt

 * Translated in English & Russian
 * Suitable for dark & light themes (on your choice)
 * Blazing-fast comments based on React
+* Likes in comments
-* Like comments, see number of likes per comment/user in admin
+* See likes count per comment/user in admin
-* Edit comments when you are the owner or have moderate permission(s)
+* Edit comments when you are the owner or have moderate permission(s) directly in comments
 * Assign default group for users who authorize via social network
 * See user's social profile URL in admin
 * Simple & informative dashboard with graphs to display number of comments over number of active user per certain period & most active commenting users